 Course Code: ARCH-1200

 An introduction to the history of architecture in the western world from the period of Ancient Greek Architecture to the Modern Movement.
 Content is presented chronologically as a history of building types and period styles.
 Emphasis is placed on the characteristic elements of each period of architecture.
 An overview of architectural design principles, contemporary architecture and domestic styles of architecture is also provided.

 Course Code: ARCH-1210

-An introduction to materials and methods of construction related to thermal and moisture protection for residential projects.
+An introduction to building systems and thermal and moisture protection in residential projects.
 Students investigate insulation, air and vapor barriers, damp-proofing, waterproofing, protective coatings, flashings and interior and exterior wall systems.
 The general principles of temperature and air quality control are examined.
 Students calculate heat loss and heat gain in residential applications.
 As well, they explore electrical systems, HVAC systems and plumbing systems.

 Course Code: ARCH-1220